simonepietraroia/OILAapp/README.md

 # OILA.app
 This is a childrens learning app ages 5-9.
-The company/ startup is based in Astana, Kazakhstan and is avaliable in Russian, Ukrainian, and Kazakh.
-OILA aims to mix play and learning together in one app that can be used independtly by children.
-This website hopes to present clear and concise information about the functionality and benefits of the OILA application to spread awarness to the target audince.
+The startup is based in Astana, Kazakhstan and is avaliable in Russian, Ukrainian, and Kazakh.
+OILA aims to mix play and learning together in one app that can be used independetly by children.
+This website hopes to present clear and concise information about the functionality and benefits of the OILA application to spread awareness to the target audince.
+Children can choose to learn about the science, math, literature, and more to come in future updates.
+They simpley choose the topic they wish to study and answer questions about that topic and once they have correctly answered 3 questions in a row the application allows them an attempt to finish a mini-game.
+OILA contains colorful graphics and constant updates on levels for each topic as well as future topics designed by a member on the montessuri board in kazakhstan.

 <img src="assets/images/7437881.jpg" alt="picture responsivness for 4 different devices" width="400px">